The global and independent platform for the SAP community.

 EUR 590 excl.
 VAT

-The organizer is the E3 magazine of the publishing house B4Bmedia.net AG.
+The event is organized by the E3 magazine of the publishing house B4Bmedia.net AG.
 The presentations will be accompanied by an exhibition of selected SAP partners.
-The ticket price includes the attendance of all lectures of the Steampunk and BTP Summit 2024, the visit of the exhibition area, the participation in the evening event as well as the catering during the official program.
-The lecture program and the list of exhibitors and sponsors (SAP partners) will be published on this website in due time.
+The ticket price includes attendance at all presentations of the Steampunk and BTP Summit 2025, a visit to the exhibition area, participation in the evening event and catering during the official program.
+The lecture program and the list of exhibitors and sponsors (SAP partners) will be published on this website in due course.